Have questions? Check out our FAQs

 How do I volunteer with a local GBR Team?

-To volunteer for a GBR Team, simply locate an active group in your region from our list of team partners on birdmapper.org.
-Consider creating your own initiative if a group doesn’t exists in your region.
+To volunteer for a team, simply locate an active group in your region from our list of GBR Teams.
+This list can be found by scrolling up from the FAQs where you will see our list of team logos on the left-hand side.
+Most of these logos have a link to their official website with their contact information.
+Consider creating your own initiative if a team does not exist in your region.

 How do I start a local initiative?